Fangcun station: Future development

-In addition, during the official naming of the station of Line 22, the Liwan District Government proposed to rename the station to "Fangcun Baietan Station", but according to Article 7 of the Rules for Naming Metro Stations in Guangzhou issued by the Guangzhou Civil Affairs Bureau in March 2019, the same transfer station of two or more metro lines should use the same name, and the name that was used first shall prevail, so the naming was not adopted.

-The station site of Line 22 was enclosed from 12 July 2019.
-In order to cooperate with the project, the original Exit C of the station was closed on 31 August 2020.
-The main structure of the station laid the base slab in February 2024 and topped out in August of the same year.

-Line 28

-Line 28 (Foshan-Guangzhou-Dongguan Intercity) will have a station on the east side of the Line 22 station.
-The station has 3 underground floors with 3 points of entry/exit, and transfer is available via the new concourse.
+Line 28 (Foshan-Guangzhou-Dongguan Intercity) will have a station on the west side of the Line 22 station, making the station a major hub of the Guangzhou Metro.
+The station will have 3 underground floors with 3 points of entry/exit, and transfer is available via a newly constructed concourse.
 In addition, a single crossing line is set up at the western end of the Line 28 platform for trains to turnback when there are intermediate station terminating trains.
 There is also a connection line to Line 22.

+In addition, the Line 22 northern extension (Fangbai Intercity) is under construction, and the station will become an intermediate station when it is opened.